 - Have an impact that they remember: If people can’t summarize and tell your story to others then it probably needs to be reworked.

 - Develop a skill people don’t have and then give it to them: Give them something that they can’t readily get elsewhere.
-That may be a service, a unique combination in skill set or life experience.
+That may be a service, a unique combination of skill set or a life experience.